+In this example, each NZLP could be a natural person or a company.

-- 44. ALP earns trading income in Australia of \$100 and pays Australian income tax of \$30 on it. - 45.
-The trading income is partnership income to the partners, so they must include their partnership share in their New Zealand taxable income.
+ALP earns trading income in Australia of \$100 and pays Australian income tax of \$30 on it.
+As earning Australian source trading income by the ALP is a purely domestic transaction in Australia, article 1(2) of the DTA does not affect Australia's taxation rights on that transaction.
+This means that Australia is allowed to tax the ALP in example 1 to the extent allowed under its taxation laws (and is not limited by the articles of the DTA).

+In accordance with the DTA, New Zealand is required to provide relief in the form of foreign tax credits for the income tax paid in Australia by the ALP on the income that is assessable in New Zealand.
+As the DTA does not allow Australia to tax the income solely because the income is derived by a resident of Australia (the ALP), the MLI does not impact this outcome.

+The trading income is income for New Zealand income tax purposes under s CB 1 and partnership income to the New Zealand partners under ss HG 2 and CB 35, so they must include their partnership share in their New Zealand assessable income.
 The Australian income tax is allowed as a foreign tax credit in the same proportion as the partner's partnership share.
-This is because the three key elements are met: - The partnership income is assessable to the partners under ss HG 2 and CB 35. - The ALP has paid Australian income tax on the income. - The Australian income tax was paid on the trading income of the ALP (which is the income that is assessable in New Zealand). - In the specific example, the 50% partner NZLP 1 has assessable income of \$50 and a foreign tax credit of \$15 and the 49% partner NZLP 2 has assessable income of \$49 and a foreign tax credit of \$14.70.
+This is because the three key elements are met:

+- The partnership income is assessable to the New Zealand partners under ss HG 2, CB 1 and CB 35. - The ALP has paid Australian income tax on the income. - The Australian income tax was paid on the trading income of the ALP (which is the income that is assessable in New Zealand).

+In the specific example, the 50% partner - NZLP 1 - has assessable income of \$50 and is allocated \$15 of the Australian income tax paid and the 49% partner - NZLP 2 - has assessable income of \$49 and is allocated \$14.70 of the Australian income tax paid.
 These are their respective partnership shares of the trading income and the Australian income tax paid.

+The amount of the foreign tax credit must be calculated in accordance with subpart LJ and is, for example, limited to the partner's notional tax liability in relation to the segment of foreign-sourced income (refer ss \amalg 2(2) and \amalg 5(2)).